HMS St George (1785)

 HMS St George was a 98-gun second rate ship of the line of the Royal Navy, launched on 14 October 1785 at Portsmouth.
 In 1793 she captured one of the richest prizes ever.
-She then participated in the Naval Battle of Hyères Islands in 1795 and took part in the Battle of Copenhagen in 1801.
-She was wrecked off Jutland in 1811 with the loss of almost all her crew.
+She then participated in the Battle of the Hyères Islands in 1795 and took part in the Battle of Copenhagen in 1801.
+She wrecked off Jutland in 1811 with the loss of almost all her crew.